serverlessresearch/srk/docs/source/Examples/lambci.rst

 things in the configuration: the data directory and and the address of the LambCI server.

-For this example, create the file ``configs/lambci-local.yaml`` with the following
+For this example, create a configuration file at ``configs/srk.yaml`` with the following content:
-content:

 ::